-This document will give you a basic understanding of what a custom git repository is, what its basic functions are, why it is needed, and why a custom git repository would be created.
+This article provides a basic understanding of what a custom git repository is, what its basic functions are, why it is needed, and why it would be created.

 Before You Begin